EpicGamesFixer/EpicGamesFixer/README.md

 - Easy setup with 3 steps, without knowing any programming
 - Supports all versions of Windows 2012/2019/2022/7/10/11
-- Fixes game updates that work fine on Client PCs withou Super Mode
+- Fixes game updates that work fine on Client PCs without Super Mode
 - Don't save account details on the server, so as not to display them on Client PCs